2025–26 Liga Nusantara

-The 2025–26 Liga Nusantara (also known as the 2025–26 PNM Liga Nusantara for sponsorship reasons) will be the second season of the Liga Nusantara under its current name and the 10th season under its current league structure.
-The season is scheduled to begin on 1 December 2025 and conclude on 14 February 2026.
+The 2025–26 Liga Nusantara was the second season of the Liga Nusantara under its current name and the 10th season under its current league structure.
+The season is scheduled to begin on 29 November 2025 and conclude on 8 February 2026.

 Overview

 Promotion and relegation (pre-season)

 24 teams will compete in the league – the seven teams from the previous season, nine teams relegated from the Liga 2 and eight teams promoted from Liga 4.

 Teams promoted to Championship

 On 17 February 2025, Kendal Tornado (formerly Tornado Pekanbaru) became the first team to secure promotion to Championship after defeating PSGC in matchweek 5 of Group X in the championship round.
 Tornado ended seven seasons stay in third tier.

 Persikad Depok (formerly Sumut United) and Persiba Balikpapan also earned promotion, both returning to Championship after a one-season in third tier.
 Persikad sealed promotion on 23 February 2025 with a 5–1 away win over NZR Sumbersari in matchweek 6 of Group Y. Persiba secured the final promotion spot on 27 February 2025 after defeating PSGC in a penalty shootout in the promotion play-off.